VirtualEstatePlanner/MegaDocker/README.md

 MEGADocker uses 4 fundamental building blocks:

 1. Mobs: an armada of manikins running around doing your bidding, which are composed of:
-   1. Manikins: little wooden dolls that want do your bidding, which are composed of:
+   A. Manikins: little wooden dolls that want do your bidding, which are composed of:
-      A. Mites: magical doodads that bring a manikin to life to do your bidding and
+   1. Mites: magical doodads that bring a manikin to life to do your bidding and
-      B. Memories: how a manikin remembers your bidding
+   2. Memories: how a manikin remembers your bidding

 [TOC](#table-of-contents 'Jump back to the Table of Contents')